springen-industries/i2c-gimbal/readme.txt

 Implemented on an Arduino pro micro (Leonardo)

-Uses a pair of 2-axis resistor based gimbals as inputs Uses pio vended JoystickLib to handle signal filtering (smoothing, bad value rejection) Uses 5 NeoPixel LEDs for visual feedback of stick positions
+- Uses a pair of 2-axis resistor based gimbals as inputs
+- Uses pio vended JoystickLib to handle signal filtering (smoothing, bad value rejection)
+- Uses 5 NeoPixel LEDs for visual feedback of stick positions
+- Delivered to device via platformIO and embedded linux